tennisi/Tennisi.Xunit.ParallelTestFramework/Tennisi.Xunit/DisableTestParallelizationAttribute.md

 | name | description |
 | --- | --- |
 | [DisableTestParallelizationAttribute](DisableTestParallelizationAttribute/DisableTestParallelizationAttribute.md)() | The default constructor. |

+## Remarks

+When applied, it reverts the behavior of test execution to the standard xUnit execution model.

 ## See Also